Want to master Blender? Click here! and get our E-Book

 Here you will find a list of UV Maps for your selected object.
 If the list is empty press the plus button to add one.
 Double click it to rename.

 For now, we only need one UV map, but take note that we may have multiple UV maps added to the same object.
+But a maximum of 8.
 We can later access all of them in our material.

 Box mapping

-With image texture we can also use box mapping, also known as tri-planar projection.
+With image texture we can also use box mapping, also known as tri-planar projection in some softwares.

 This method takes the image textures and project it from all sides of our object.
 You can read more about it here: